INRIA/scikit-learn-mooc/jupyter-book/clustering/clustering_module_intro.md

 of **supervised** machine learning models and pipelines.

 In this module we present an **unsupervised** learning task, namely clustering.
+Unlike supervised approaches, unsupervised learning finds structure in data without relying on a target.
 In particular, we will focus on the k-means algorithm, and consider how to evaluate such models via concepts such as cluster stability and evaluation metrics such as silhouette score and inertia.
 We also introduce supervised clustering metrics that leverage annotated data to assess clustering quality.

 Finally, we discuss what to do when the assumptions of k-means do not hold, such as using HDBSCAN for non-convex clusters, and show how k-means can still be